ritterim/rimdev-blog/src/content/posts/2023-07-12-astro-redirects.md

   [slug].astro
 ```

 Using Content Collections, we have a content folder inside our src directory.
 This is where we need to create a redirects folder.
-Inside the redirects folder we can add our files or pages for each redirect.
+We can add our files or pages for each redirect in the redirects folder.
 Each file will represent an individual redirect.
 Because we're using the dynamic `[slug]` page, we can name these .md files anything we want.
 This will help other devs know what the file is _doing_.
 So we can name our redirect, `gotopets.md`.

 ```
 <!-- gotopets.md -->